 NEWTOWN, Conn –-(Ammoland.com)- The Target Practice and Marksmanship Training Support Act (H.R.
 3065), an NSSF legislative priority, could come to the House floor TODAY for a vote.

-The Target Practice and Markmanship Training Support Act is Title XII of the Conservation and Economic Growth Act (H.R.
+The Target Practice and Marksmanship Training Support Act is Title XII of the Conservation and Economic Growth Act (H.R.
 2578) which is expected to be voted on today by the U.S. House of Representatives.
-NSSF urges all firearms owners, target shooters and hunters to contact their Member of Congress to encourage them to VOTE YES on HR 2578.
+NSSF urges all firearms owners, target shooters, and hunters to contact their Members of Congress to encourage them to VOTE YES on HR 2578.

 Take Action: Sponsored by Rep. Heath Schuler (D-N.C.), the Target Practice and Marksmanship Training Support Act will ensure that shooters and hunters have high-quality public facilities at which to participate in the recreational shooting sports, including patterning their rifles and shotguns for the hunting season, and for others to be introduced to our sports and to learn about firearms safety in a safe environment.